lunarswirls/amitis_docs/src/Amitis_Definitions.md

 ![simulation_domain_velocity](/figs/simulation_domain_velocity.png)
 - Particles that exit the X and Z planes are reinjected to the opposite side, boundaries are periodic
 - Electromagnetic fields are also periodic at boundaries so simulation domain must be chosen carefully so unwanted disturbances do not propagate across periodic boundaries
-- Simulation domain cannot be made arbitrarily large without driving up computational cost
+- Simulation domain cannot be made arbitrarily large without driving up computational cost.

 ## Species Decomposition
 - Definitions: